Foundry Networks Inc. has unveiled new software enhancements in its ServerIronXL family of application switches,

 "This is what happens with those that aggregate their link capacity across all the traffic without really segregating it: their non-critical traffic grows and they are forced to buy more capacity," Tumuluri added.
 "Our link load balancer eliminates the tendency to overshoot your bandwidth and overpay your ISP."

-Foundry's link load balancer sets multiple parameters for prioritization, including overall network health, roundtrip response time, link cost and bandwidth utilization to control and
+Foundry's link load balancer sets multiple parameters for prioritization, including overall network health, roundtrip response time, link cost and bandwidth utilization to control and optimize traffic distribution across multiple WAN connections.

 Backup links and link groups can also be configured for seamless and automatic takeover in the event of a link or link group outage.